Starting a record label isn’t a totally crazy idea.

 It’s healthy to have a written mission statement about who you want your label to be in the eyes of the world.

 Will you focus on your immediate community, are you looking for certain kinds of people to support?
-What kind of music should fans expect to see curated?
+What genres of music should fans expect to see curated?

 Being clear on this from the outset is valuable for setting the course and it may even excite your fans and get people on board with what you’re doing.